Skip to main content

 Find columns

-Select the column containing the column names from your o anchor dataset that contains the column names that Less should find in your first anchor.
+Select the column containing the column names from your H anchor dataset to look up in your D anchor.

 2